Th0masLavigne/2-compartment-poromechanical-and-LDF-measurement/Parallel_Install_FEniCSx/INSTALL.md

 # Installation

-This procedure was used for the install FEniCSx on the HPC Cassiopee (RED HAT Enterprise Linux 8.10).
+This procedure was used to install FEniCSx on the HPC Cassiopee (RED HAT Enterprise Linux 8.10).

 * Get version 0.23.0 of spack:
 ```bash